aolayeye/PyBer_Analysis/README.md

 - is internet connectivity an impediment to PyBer reach in rural cities
 - if PyBers mode of payment is credit card, does the rural population have credits cards or do they rely on cash to carry out their daily transactions.

+Another recommendation is to find the sweet spot between average fare per ride (cost to the rider) and average fare per driver (revenue to the driver).
+A way to achieve the optimal solution to the optimization problem is maintain a minimum threshold of driver count across all city types while increasing the numbers of riders.
+Incresing number of riders would reduce mean fares and lead to a multiplier effect on ride count, similarlymaintaining a driver count threshold across different city types could result in fare per driver upper and lower boundary that are not too far apart.

 Answers to questions like these can help illuminate the disparities bewteen the fares and driver count in rural and urban cities.